bobverity/COVID_datavis/README.md

 ## Do pre-existing conditions explain the strong age-gradient in COVID-19 deaths?

+*NB - this is an updated version of plot.
+For original version see output/age_conditions_v1.png*

 See script *age_conditions.R*.

 We know that both age and the presence of certain underlying conditions (such as Diabetes, heart disease) are risk factors for death from COVID-19.
 But these two things are highly confounded, as people tend to develop more conditions as they age.
 This plot attempts to pull this apart in a very basic way by looking at the age-distribution of deaths in those *without* any pre-existing conditions, compared with those with at least one condition.